 Anti-inflammatory properties of Cinnamon

 Your body uses inflammation to combat infections and repair tissue damage.
 However, chronic inflammation that targets your body's own tissues might be problematic.
-Cinnamon could be helpful in this situation.
+One of the benefits of cinnamon is that it could be helpful in this situation.
 Studies have demonstrated the strong anti-inflammatory effects of this spice are extremely helpful in combating such issues.

 Cinnamon helps in regulating blood sugar levels

-However, despite the fact that it doesn't have a lot of vitamins or minerals, it does have a lot of antioxidants, which are what give it its health benefits.
+However, despite the fact that it doesn't have a lot of vitamins or minerals, it does have a lot of antioxidants, therefore the benefits of cinnamon go well deep in its health benefits.
 Cinnamon actually has the second-highest level of antioxidants behind cloves, according to a study that examined the antioxidant content of 26 different plants and spices.

 Antioxidants are crucial because they aid the body in reducing oxidative stress, a form of cell damage brought on by free radicals.
 According to one study, persons with prediabetes who took 500 mg of cinnamon extract daily for 12 weeks saw a 14% reduction in an oxidative stress marker.
 This is crucial since almost every chronic disease, including type 2 diabetes, has been linked to oxidative stress.

-A 2015 analysis found evidence that cassia cinnamon may lower blood sugar levels in animal experiments.
+A 2015 analysis found evidence that one of the benefits of cinnamon is that it may lower blood sugar levels in animal experiments.
 The review also found that blood glucose, triglycerides, low-density lipoprotein cholesterol, and total cholesterol were all reduced in 60 persons with type 2 diabetes who consumed up to 6 grams (g) of cinnamon daily for 40 days to 4 months.